ROCm/TransferBench/docs/reference/transfer-definition-syntax.rst

 Rank prefix (multinode)
 -------------------------

-The ``R`` prefix is optional and specifies the rank index for a memory location or executor:
+The ``R`` prefix is optional and specifies the rank index for a memory location or Executor:

 - ``R2G3``: GPU 3 on rank 2.
 - ``G3`` (no ``R``): GPU 3 on the local rank.